Provider Training Didactic Ask The Expect Webinar Series 2025

 Target audience:

-Mental health professionals including psychologists, clinical social workers, licensed professional counselors, marriage and family therapists, substance abuse counselors, pastoral counselors, school counselors, as well those who would like to learn more about topics specific to the field of behavioral healthcare.
+Mental health professionals, including psychologists, clinical social workers, licensed professional counselors, marriage and family therapists, substance abuse counselors, pastoral counselors, school counselors, as well as those who would like to learn more about topics specific to the field of behavioral healthcare.

 Times: